umabkota/fa18-523-71/paper/paper.md

 Different translation rules are brought into place for securing connectivity of specific devices.
-Also, a single model for data abstraction is created and provided to all the devices of a spe cific service thereby achieving integration of various devices.
+Also, a single model for data abstraction is created and provided to all the devices of a specific service thereby achieving integration of various devices.